 HR and OD will share your personal data within the Council internally where necessary including your line manager, managers in the service area in which you work and managers if you are transferring to another service area.

 Wiltshire Council takes the security of your data seriously.
 The Council has internal policies and controls in place to try to ensure that your data is not lost, accidentally destroyed, misused or disclosed and is not accessed except by its employees in the performance of their duties.
 Where the council engages third parties to process personal data on its behalf, they do so on the basis of written instructions, are under a duty of confidentiality and are obliged to implement appropriate technical and organisational measures to ensure the security of data.

 For how long does the organisation keep data?

 Wiltshire Council will hold your personal data for the duration of your employment and to comply with statutory legislation.
 The periods for which your data is held after the end of employment are detailed in the corporate retention schedule.

 As a data subject you have a number of rights.
-Your rights are set out in Articles 13 to 22 of the General Data Protection Regulation 2016 and include:
+Your rights are set out in the Data Protection legislation and include: